 GitLab Duo model selection

-Every GitLab Duo feature has a pre-selected default large language model (LLM), chosen by GitLab.
+Every GitLab Duo feature has a default large language model, chosen by GitLab.

-GitLab can update this default LLM to optimize feature performance.
-Therefore, a feature’s LLM might change without you taking any action.
+GitLab can update this default model to optimize feature performance.
+Therefore, a feature’s model might change without you taking any action.

-If you do not want to use the default LLM for each feature, or have specific requirements, you can choose from an array of other available supported LLMs.
+If you don’t want to use the default model for each feature, or have specific requirements, you can choose from an array of other available supported models.

-If you select a specific LLM for a feature, the feature uses that LLM until you select another.
+If you select a specific model for a feature, the feature uses that model until you select another.

 Prerequisites:

-• The group that you want to select LLMs for must be a top-level group.
+- The group that you select models for is a top-level group.

-• In GitLab 18.3 or later, you must assign a default namespace if you belong to multiple GitLab Duo namespaces.
+- In GitLab 18.3 or later, if you belong to multiple GitLab Duo namespaces, you must assign a default namespace.

-4. For the feature you want to configure, select an LLM from the dropdown list.
+- For the feature you want to configure, select a model from the dropdown list.

 Assign a default GitLab Duo namespace